nopedawn/Responsive-LandPage/README.md

-Build Responsive Landing Page without using framework:
+Build Responsive Landing Page without using any framework:
 - HTML
 - CSS